 ATM Fees at Major Banks

 Capital One ATM fees were one of the cheapest ATM fees of the banks surveyed for using non-network ATMs.
-First Horizon Bank and Comerica Bank charged $2 per withdrawal for non-network ATMs in the United States, and all other banks charged at least $2.50.
-Several banks tied for the highest charge, among them are M&T Bank, PNC Bank, Santander, SunTrust and Huntington National Bank, all charging $3 per non-network ATM withdrawal.
+Frost Bank and Comerica Bank charged $2 per withdrawal for non-network ATMs in the United States.
+Several banks tied for the highest charge, among them are PNC Bank, Fifth Third Bank and Huntington National Bank, all charging $3 per non-network ATM withdrawal.

 |Bank||Non-Network ATM Withdrawal Fee||Non-Network International ATM Withdrawal*|

 |HSBC Bank||Fee is set by machine operator||Fee is set by machine operator|

 |Union Bank||Fee is set by machine operator||Fee is set by machine operator|

 |Information accurate as of Feb.
 24, 2023. *Your bank may charge an additional fee if your ATM withdrawal is in a foreign currency or takes place in a foreign country.
 For example, many banks charge a 3% foreign transaction fee.|